chandrika55-97/chandrika55-97/README.md

 - ⚡  Open to Learning New Tools & Technologies: I enjoy exploring emerging tools and platforms in DevOps, cloud computing, and automation to stay ahead in the industry.
 Mentorship: I am passionate about mentoring budding DevOps engineers, guiding them through cloud concepts, CI/CD, and best practices in automation.
 Hackathons & Events: I am enthusiastic about participating in hackathons, conferences, and tech meetups to collaborate, learn, and share insights with the community.
 Feedback & Improvement: I am always open to feedback to enhance my skills and contribute better to cloud projects and team efforts.

-- ⚡ Fun fact: Feel free to contact me at any time......
+- ⚡ Fun fact: We will meet you once again soon......

 - 😄 Pronouns: Chandu